Wurlitzer 4600 series

 The value (capacitance) of a capacitor can be increased by either of the following: increasing the area of the plates, or reducing the distance between the plates.
 In our example here, we selected changing the distance between the plates as the means that we will use to change the capacitor's value.
 This is, by the way, the easier way to change the capacitor's value.

 It's important to realize that when we change the value of a capacitor that is connected to a voltage source, that current will flow into the device when we increase the capacitor's value, and likewise that current will flow out of the capacitor when we decrease its value.
 Furthermore, in relation to the Wurlitzer electrostatic organ, it's important to see that if we have a capacitor in which one plate constantly moves back and forth, then if we apply a DC charge to the capacitor, a corresponding alternating current will develop as current flows into and then back out of this capacitor with one constantly moving plate.
-On the next page, we have a simple Flash animation that shows how this happens.
+On the next page, we have a simple animated .gif that shows how this happens.

 Previous Page Page 2.
 Next page